 Scholars Day/Dean's Award maintenance

-- Honors freshmen are expected to complete University Honors (28 credits for students entering Fall of 2019, including the Honors foundational sequence HON 1000 and the HON 2000 Foundational seminar).
+- Honors first-year are expected to complete University Honors.
+28 credits for students entering Fall of 2019, including the first-year foundational sequence: HON 1000 (fall) and the Honors Foundational seminar (winter).

 - Honors good standing requires annual progress toward completing University Honors, which is an average of 7 Honors credits a year.